What's a “drive,” or “volume?”

 .

-Reboot, or unplug and re-plug those devices, and which device gets Untitled
+If you reboot, or unplug and re-plug those devices, macOS will give a random device the Untitled

 vs